jonblatho/PointInPolygon/README.md

 * `.invalidPolygon`: The supplied polygon was not evaluable (e.g., too few points).

 ### Notes on hole polygons
 * You can nest holes within multiple levels of polygons or add them all to the list in the “parent” polygon.
-Either case will not impact the result of `Polygon.contains(point:)`.
+Either case will not impact the result of `Polygon.containsPoint(_point:)`.
-* If two hole polygons overlap, the intersection area will be considered part of the polygon.
-If there is a hole in the intersection area, it will *not* be considered part of the polygon.
+* If two hole polygons overlap, the intersection area will be considered part of the polygon; if there is a hole in the intersection area, it will *not* be considered part of the polygon…and so on.